In this article about the Iraq War Veterans Lawsuit:

 While the anti-terrorism litigation fund is just getting started, there have been successful cases that used the act before.
-There was a $413 million judgement against Syria.
+There was a $413 million judgment against Syria.
 One U.S. judge has awarded $907 million for victims of the Kenya embassy bombing.
 Anti-terrorism litigation funds have already racked up $12.5 billion in judgments against state sponsors of terror, mostly against Iran.

 Who is eligible to join the Iraq War veterans lawsuit?

 Iraq veterans that came into contact with certain devices may be eligible for compensation from the anti-terrorism litigation fund.
 If you aren’t sure exactly which devices you may have been affected by, that’s okay.
-We can investigate into your attack and see what the records state.
+We can investigate your attack and see what the records state.